 Our Simple Roast Turkey Recipe will have you cooking like a pro!
-This easy whole turkey recipe is a must have for Thanksgiving or any holiday!
+This roasted turkey recipe is a must have for Thanksgiving or any holiday!

 With this turkey recipe, you’ll look like you’ve been making turkey for years!
 Also be sure to try our newest Baked Ham Recipe, or if a whole turkey is too much for your crowd you can make a Turkey Breast instead!